Gastronomy of the Langhe, Roero, and Monferrato: cheeses, typical cured meats, and other delicacies

 - Castelmagno Dairy: the place to discover the king of Piedmontese cheeses

-SlowDays offers a food and wine tour that features a cheese tasting right at the source, directly from the producer.
+SlowDays offers a food and wine tour featuring a Cheese tasting right at the source, from the producer.

 Recommended Farmhouses and Taverns